 Tourism companies operate in a competitive world, where innovation is an essential condition for the survival of companies (Sundbo et al., 2007).
 A more dynamic and rapidly changing business environment has forced the hospitality industry to resort to effective leadership processes as a way of motivating employees to obtain the desired results (Huertas-Valdivia et al., 2019).

-Leadership plays a key role in promoting firm innovativeness (Khan et al., 2020).
+Leadership as a factor of the work environment is also important in the hotel industry context because of its dynamic and labour-intensive nature (Wong & Chan 2010; Clark et al., 2008), and plays a key role in promoting firm innovativeness (Khan et al., 2020).
 The definition of leadership has changed considerably in the last decades, the initially concept linked to the figure of "great man" fell out of use, the most recent approaches focus on the transformational dimension of the leader (Brownell, 2010).
 This dimension is reflected in a collaborative and relationship attitude, establishing open communication, forming and supporting the team effort and providing the necessary resources to fulfil a shared vision (Brownell, 2010; Humphreys & Einstein 2003; Stone et., 2004).
+Leadership is a critical factor in organizations, as it can affect goals, visions, strategy, social environment and employee motivation (Semuel, et., 2017; Yukl, 2013).
+Leadership is the ability to influence others to voluntarily make decisions that promote the short and long-term growth of companies (Nejad & Rowe, 2009).
+To make the right decisions, managers need to know how to balance their technical and social skills in the right combination, promoting relationships and interactions that lead to communication processes that must be effective to motivate and lead others (Page & Connell, 2009).
+To survive in the present business changing environment, companies realized that the ability to change and adapt was inevitable.
+Leading change management has become the main concern of all executives.
+In this context, transformational and charismatic leadership theories arise (Gill et al., 2005).